Tuetuopay/dyndns-ovh/README.md

     pip3 install ovh netifaces

+Note that you may need the development package for python 3.

 Setup your OVH application keys in `.env` based on the contents of `sample.env`, then load it with `source .env`.